Zinc is an essential mineral that your body cannot live without.

 - Whole grains

-It’s hard to overdo the zinc intake when you’re getting it from natural, whole foods, so if you’re following a plant-based diet it’s likely you’re getting as much zinc as you need everyday.
+It’s hard to overdo your zinc intake when you’re getting it from natural, whole foods.
+So if your diet is rich in whole plant foods, it’s likely you’re getting as much zinc as you need everyday.

 Lean more in The Truth About Vitamin Supplements.

-In fact, there are even more reasons you should be getting plenty of zinc that are worth mentioning and that can affect anyone at any age.
+In fact, there are even more reasons you should be getting plenty of zinc that are worth mentioning, which include the following:

 - Body odour could be a sign you’re not getting enough zinc in your diet

-- Is essential for digestion and metabolism
+- Zinc is essential for digestion and metabolism

-- Helps promote good eyesight
+- Zinc Helps promote good eyesight

 Tolman Self Care.